“Mars Needs Women” — The Dallas Locations

 Collins Radio/Rockwell Collins Wikipedia page is here.

-Read a somewhat sarcastic Dallas Morning News article on the shooting of the Cotton Bowl sequence by Kent Biffle (I miss his Texana columns!): “That UFO Was a Field Goal” (Nov.
-20, 1955).
+Consult the Dallas Morning News archives to read a somewhat sarcastic Dallas Morning News article by Kent Biffle on the shooting of the Cotton Bowl sequence (I miss his Texana columns!): “That UFO Was a Field Goal” (Nov.
+20, 1966).

 All images larger when clicked.